DamianStanger/template-bash/readme.md

 # Running the script
 Just run `./main.sh` passing any flags that you need, these will be passed on to the main.sh in the source folder.
 All the code runs from the toplevel directory, not from `./source/`.

+## But its broken
+Yes i know the function `do_the_foo` does not exist, i will replace this with something more real, maybe just check your external ip address or something basic, i will have a think.

 # Running the tests
 Just run `./test.sh` this will dynamically scan all the files matching `test_*` inside the tests folder.
 At the moment sub folders will not be run although i dont think it would be hard to change that.